danmacnish/cartoonify/README.md

 - Requirements:
     * Python 2.7
-- install dependencies using `pip install -r requirements.txt` from the `cartoonify` subdirectory.
+- install dependencies using `pip install -r requirements_desktop.txt` from the `cartoonify` subdirectory.
-- install app using `pip install .` from within the `cartoonify` directory
-- run app from command line using `cartoonify`
+- run app from command line using `python run.py`
-- you will be asked if you want to download the cartoon dataset and tensorflow model.
+- you will be asked if you want to download the cartoon dataset (~5GB) and tensorflow model (~100MB).
 Select yes.
 - close the app using cntrl-C once the downloads have finished.
-- start the app again using `cartoonify --gui`
+- start the app again using `cartoonify`.
+- You will be prompted to enter the filepath to an image for processing.
+Enter the absolute filepath surrounded by double quotes.

 ### Raspberry pi wiring

 The following wiring diagram will get you started with a shutter button and a status LED.
 If the software is working correctly, the status LED should light up for 2-3 seconds when the shutter is pressed while the raspi is processing an image.
 If the light stays on, something has gone wrong (most likely the camera is unplugged).

+__IMPORTANT NOTE__ the diagram below shows AA cells, however this is not correct.
+You must use eneloop cells to power the camera - these cells deliver 1.2V each, as well as enough current to drive the raspi and thermal printer.

 ![Wiring diagram](../master/schematics/cartoon_camera_schematic_bb.png)